Cardinals vs. Braves Player Props Betting Odds

-Oddsmakers have listed player props for Ronald Acuna Jr., Nolan Arenado and others when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Tuesday at 7:20 PM ET.
+Nolan Arenado and Ronald Acuna Jr. are two of the players with prop bets on the table when the St. Louis Cardinals and the Atlanta Braves meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!